Callisto Protocol Best Weapons & Upgrades [All 7]

 Assault Rifle (Image Credits Exputer)

-The next weapon will be the assault rifle, which is one of the end-game weapons that you will be able to get your hands on.
-However, while it does have decent stability as well as a decent ammo capacity, it isn’t all that great at dishing out great damage as compared to the skunk gun or the riot gun.
+The next weapon will be the assault rifle, which is one of the end-game weapons you can get your hands on.
+However, while it has decent stability and a decent ammo capacity, it isn’t all that great at dishing out great damage compared to the skunk gun or the riot gun.

-Against end-game enemies, it doesn’t really stand out, and players will have to eventually rely on weapons that they were able to get in early-game such as the skunk gun.
+Against end-game enemies, it doesn’t really stand out, and players will have to rely on weapons they could get in early-game, such as the skunk gun.

 Upgrades

-The assault rifle will have the same three upgrades that all the other guns had, which were the high capacity magazine upgrade, magnum rounds, as well as stability upgrade, alongside having its very own TK 63 Homing Rounds upgrade.
+The assault rifle will have the same three upgrades that all the other guns had: the high capacity magazine upgrade, magnum rounds, and stability upgrade, alongside its very own TK 63 Homing Rounds upgrade.

 • High Capacity Magazine Upgrade Costs players 500 credits, and it will simply enhance the overall ammo capacity of the rifle.

-• Magnum Rounds Damage Upgrade: With 1500 credits gone from your end, you will have your overall damage increased whenever the assault rifle is being wielded.
+• Magnum Rounds Damage Upgrade: With 1500 credits gone from your end, your overall damage will increase whenever the assault rifle is being wielded.

 • TK63 Homing Rounds: With an overall cost of 4500 credits, it will add an alt-fire module to the weapon.